Realization of groups with pairing as Jacobians of finite graphs: Introduction

 \section{Introduction}

 Given a finite graph $G$, there is naturally associated group $Jac(G)$, the \textit{Jacobian} of $G$.
-The group $\Gamma = Jac(G)$ comes with a canonical bilinear pairing~\cite{Shokrieh2010},
+The group $\Gamma = Jac(G)$ comes with a symmetric, bilinear, non-degenerate pairing~\cite{Lorenzini2000, Shokrieh2010},

 known as the \textit{monodromy pairing}.
+Groups with such a pairing will be referred to simply as \textit{groups with pairing}.
 Clancy, Leake, and Payne~\cite{CLP} observed that the Jacobian of a randomly generated graph is cyclic with probability close to $0.79$.
 This probability agrees with the well-known Cohen--Lenstra heuristics, which predict that a finite abelian group $\Gamma$ should occur with probability proportional to $\frac{1}{\vert \mathrm{Aut}(\Gamma) \vert}$.
 However, other classes of groups violate these heuristics.
 This is because the Jacobian of a graph should really be thought of as a group, together with a duality pairing.
 In loc.cit., it is conjectured that a group with pairing $(\Gamma , \langle \cdot , \cdot \rangle )$ should occur with probability proportional to $\frac{1}{\vert \Gamma \vert \vert \mathrm{Aut}(\Gamma , \langle \cdot , \cdot \rangle ) \vert}$.
 This is further suggested by the empirical evidence of \cite{CKLPW} and proven in \cite{W14}.

-Given a group with pairing $\Gamma$, the probability that a random graph has Jacobian isomorphic to $\Gamma$ is zero \cite{W14}, so it is possible that some groups with pairing do not occur at all.
+Given a finite abelian group with pairing $\Gamma$, the probability that a random graph has Jacobian isomorphic to $\Gamma$ is zero \cite{W14}, so it is possible that some groups with pairing do not occur at all.
 In the present text, we investigate precisely which finite abelian groups with pairing can occur as the Jacobian of a finite graph.
 Our main result is the following.